neural-nuts/Cam2Caption/README.md

 Note: Due to lack of computation power our model is not very well trained.

 ## Preview
 Here is a quick preview of the app which was made by pointing the device camera towards a slideshow running on a screen.
+#TO-DO: Create a real preview by testing the app on streets.
 <a href="url"><img src="https://github.com/neural-nuts/Cam2Caption/blob/master/preview.gif" align="left" height="800" width="450" ></a>

 <br>